rokmonster/ocr/readme.md

 - Easy install with package managers `apt-get` / `yum`
 - Fast hash based image comparison
 - Automated pick of best-match template (based on first image in media directory)

-## Future Plans
+- Easy to use WebUI.
+Just open [localhost:8080](http://localhost:8080/), upload files, and get results directly in your browser.
 - Automatic download/update of Tesseract data files.

-- Easy to use WebUI.
-Just open [localhost:8080](http://localhost:8080/), upload files, and get results directly in your browser (with a simple `docker run -d -p 8080:8080 $IMAGE`)
+## Future Plans

 - Ability to use multiple templates in single run
 - Discord BOT mode.
 (Process each image sent to a specific discord channel)
 - Automate screnshot collection using ADB & Memu/LDPLay/real android device